Brother Joseph Mary Hrezo, C.PP.S.

 Br.
 Joseph Mary returned home to Pennsylvania from 1978-81 to take care of his mother, and there immersed himself in the life of his home parish, St. Procopius.
 Later, in ministry at the Precious Blood Center in Liberty, Mo., he made good friends among the religious brothers there.
 He enjoyed his life and ministered sincerely in service to others.

-Due to health restrictions, a Mass of Christian Burial will be celebrated privately on Monday, March 23 at St. Charles Center, with Fr.
+Due to health restrictions, a Mass of Christian Burial was celebrated privately on Monday, March 23 at St. Charles Center, with Fr.
 Jeffrey Kirch, C.PP.S., provincial director, presiding.
 Fr.
-Ken Schroeder, C.PP.S., will be the homilist.
+Ken Schroeder, C.PP.S., was the homilist.
 Burial will follow in the Community cemetery.

 Memorial donations may be made to the Missionaries of the Precious Blood, Cincinnati Province.